kkarthik100/scrabble/README.md

 # Technicals

-There is fairly heavy use of the *trie* data structure and recursion to compute power sets and permutations of the letters in the Ai player's rack.
+There is fairly heavy use of the *trie* data structure and recursion to compute power sets and permutations of the letters in the AI player's rack.
 The fact that letters in the player's rack can repeat somewhat complicates the above computations.
 Study the code in ai.js carefully.